KankakeeCommunityCollege/newsroom/_posts/2025-02-26-local-employers-invited-to-participate.md

 Booths are available, free of charge, for area businesses to participate.
 The reservation deadline is April 11.
 Employers can register at [www.kcc.edu/jobfair](http://www.kcc.edu/jobfair).

 “Today more than ever, a job fair is a fantastic way for employers and job seekers to make a face-to-face connection,” said Cesar Avalos, coordinator of workforce opportunities at KCC.
 “It is an opportunity for our students and our community to secure employment leads.
-It’s where employers can have a conversation with real people, rather than resumes."
+It’s where employers can have a conversation with real people, rather than resumes.”

 The Job Fair is sponsored by KCC’s Charlton Family Foundation Career Services Center.